Ng Soo Hin murders: Psychiatric evidence

 Dr Wong Yip Chong, a famous psychiatrist (who was known for his assessment of child killer Adrian Lim), testified that Ng suffered from three psychiatric disorders at the time he killed Foo, mainly a borderline personality disorder, brief reactive psychosis and acute idiosyncratic intoxication.
 For the first condition, it was evident from Ng showing behaviours of emotional instability, impulsiveness and suicidal attempts a week leading up to the murders; the second condition was due to environmental causes, given Ng's emotional turmoil and bizarre conduct due to his relationship issues; and finally, the third condition was due to mild brain damage caused by Ng's glue sniffing habits, which was compounded by alcohol use and led to Ng's violent behaviour under alcohol influence and his poor memory skills, and his sniffing of glue shortly before the murders.
 As such, Dr Wong, who described the killings as "bizarre" and the product of an "abnormal mind", submitted that Ng was suffering from diminished responsibility at the time of the double murders, since the combination of his disorders and emotions over Foo's refusal to reconcile with him caused him to kill her.

 However, Dr Chan Khim Yew, the prosecution's psychiatric expert and head of the Prisons Medical Unit, rebutted the psychiatric evidence of Dr Wong and instead presented Ng as someone perfectly normal at the time of the murders.
 Dr Chan stated that to make a credible diagnosis of borderline personality disorder, one must be examined based on his life from 16 months onwards, but Dr Wong did not examine Ng from that point up until he met him before his trial.
-Ng's actions did not result from psychosis as it was an emotional killing rather than bizarre behaviour due to his jealousy of being rejected by Foo, and besides, if Ng suffered from acute idiosyncratic intoxication, he would not have been able to clamly return home to watch television and act normally as always in the aftermath of the violent outburst, and his interest in sexual activity would have diminished if he indeed had depression.
+Ng's actions did not result from psychosis as it was an emotional killing rather than bizarre behaviour due to his jealousy of being rejected by Foo, and besides, if Ng suffered from acute idiosyncratic intoxication, he would not have been able to calmly return home to watch television and act normally as always in the aftermath of the violent outburst, and his interest in sexual activity would have diminished if he indeed had depression.
 Since the murder of Foo was a crime of passion and Ng was in full control of himself at the time, his defence of diminished responsibility was not to be accepted.